Teeclever/alx-higher_level_programming/README.md

 # Python

 > Welcome to the Python Concepts Repository!
-This repository is a comprehensive collection of Python concepts, covering a wide range of topics to help you deepen your understanding of the Python programming language. ....
+This repository is a comprehensive collection of Python concepts, covering a wide range of topics to help you deepen your understanding of the Python programming language...
 ---

 ![](https://spectrum.ieee.org/media-library/purple-background-with-a-yellow-hand-shape-made-up-of-names-of-programming-languages-holds-the-word-python-which-is-large.jpg?id=27260345&width=1200&height=900)